Meet or Not to Meet

 • Start with care.
 A meeting should always start off with care.
 Make sure to ask each other how you are doing.
 Jumping straight into the agenda can feel too formal or transactional, especially for recurring meetings.
 A quick moment of genuine connection helps maintain camaraderie over time.

-• Be detailed—but concise.
+• Be detailed, but concise.
 Share enough context for people to follow, but don’t go into every backstory.
-For example, say, “We have a new partnership lead from X, Y, and Z,” rather than “Back in my day…” People are selective listeners, and it's best to get to the point unless someone asks for more detail.
+For example, say, “We have a new partnership lead from X, Y, and Z,” rather than “Back in my day…” People are selective listeners, and it’s best to get to the point unless someone asks for more detail.

-“Bob, what do you think about this new tool?
+• “Ann, what do you think about this new tool?
 I know you have a lot of experience with software engineering.”

 • Keep it human.
 A little levity goes a long way.
 Jokes, off-topic tangents, or lighthearted moments can make meetings feel more organic.
 Just be ready to steer things back when needed to stay on track.

-• End with next steps: Avoid the “talking in circles” trap.
+• Document.
+Take notes, record, or transcribe so those who couldn’t attend can still stay informed.
+It’s a simple gesture that builds transparency.
+End with next steps: Avoid the “talking in circles” trap.
 As you wrap up, make sure every action item has both an owner and a soft deadline:

 After

 • This one’s optional but always worth doing.
 Thank attendees for their time, especially if your group communicates on Slack or Discord.
-A short message like:
+A short message like: “Thanks, Mei and Elle, for joining!
+They’ll be leading work on the new website” goes a long way.
+It not only shows gratitude but also reinforces next steps and recognizes contributions publicly.

-If You’re Attending a Meeting
+If You Attend a Meeting

 • Limit distractions: Multitasking might feel productive, but research shows it rarely is.
 Stay present; it makes meetings shorter and more meaningful for everyone.

-• Engage thoughtfully: It’s completely fine to disagree with the agenda or a point raised during discussion.
-Productive dissent is part of collaboration as long as its communicated respectfully.
+• Engage thoughtfully.
+It’s completely fine to disagree with the agenda or a point raised during discussion.
+Productive dissent is part of collaboration as long as it’s communicated respectfully.
+Thank others: Expressing appreciation to organizers and fellow attendees.
+Especially if the meeting is after-hours, a little gratitude builds long-term goodwill.

-Other writing notes
+Other Community Practices notes